Venue List

 376Located 2.7 miles from Edinburgh Castle.
 Parking preferably further up the hill or on Orchardhead Road.
 Buses no 7, 37, 47, 67.
 Ask the driver to stop at the first bus stop at the bottom of Liberton Brae.673

-Laughing Horse @ Bar 500131 226 0000 50 Blackfriars St
+Laughing Horse @ Bar 500131 226 0000 50 Blackfriars St (entrances on Blackfriars Street and Cowgate)

 EH1 1NE

-151Located within the four-star A&O Edinburgh Hostel, Bar 50 is a bar and restaurant offering three rooms of Free Fringe shows, drinks and tasty, locally sourced pub grub in laid-back, modern and stylish surroundings, an outdoor beer garden and balcony beer terrace.33684
+151Located within the four-star A&O Edinburgh Hostel, Bar 50 is a bar and restaurant offering three rooms of Free Fringe shows, drinks and tasty, locally sourced pub grub in laid-back, modern and stylish surroundings, an outdoor beer garden and balcony beer terrace.44922

 Laughing Horse @ City Cafe0131 226 0000 19 Blair Street